Philosophie-ch/sysadmin-utils/philosophie.ch_legacy/sysadmin/portal-tasks/docs/portal_tasks_context.md

 # Portal Tasks Context & Architecture

+## Portal Codebase Location

+The full target code of the portal is located at: `~/philosophie-ch/portal/legacy`

 ## Overview

 The Portal Tasks system is a collection of Ruby scripts designed to manage and synchronize content for the Philosophie.ch portal through CSV-based batch processing.
 These scripts integrate deeply with Rails/Alchemy CMS to handle bulk operations on pages, profiles, publications, journals, publishers, events, and thematic tags.